Neptune Blog

 return self.get_score()

-where `trial` is a parameter used in Optuna, `apply_strategy` prepares data and trains the model, and `get_score` returns in our case cumulative return as a metric that we want to optimize.
-After that, we need to connect Optuna with neptune.ai
+Then, apply_strategy prepares data and trains the model, and get_score returns the cumulative return, the metric that we want to optimize.
+After that, we need to connect Optuna with Neptune.

 import optuna